Resurrection: Truth vs. Myths

 The same can be said for the thief executed with Messiah, and the Old Testament saints who came out of their graves when he released his spirit.
 They immediately returned to Paradise as spiritual beings.

 When Messiah left his body at the end of his execution, he liberated the departed saints imprisoned in Hades.
 From that point, all of the descendants of Adam return to Paradise after exile / death on the earth.
 This is evident in Messiah’s promise to a criminal executed at the time of his crucifixion:

 And he said to Jesus, Lord, remember me when you come into your kingdom.

 43 And Jesus said to him, in truth, I say to you, today you shall be with me in paradise.
 Luke 23:42-43.

 Jesus told the thief that he would return to Paradise that very day.
-The Greek word translated “today” in verse forty-three is specific to the current twenty-four hour period of the current day.
-The same-day resurrection of the thief and the Old Testament saints is a revelation of what will occur in the general resurrection.
-The general resurrection coincided with the second coming of Messiah in a.d.70.
+The Greek word translated “today” in verse forty-three is specific to the current twenty-four-hour period of the current day.
+The same-day resurrection of the thief and the Old Testament saints is a revelation of what would occur in the general resurrection.
+The general resurrection coincided with the second coming of Messiah in a.d.63-70.
 Modern humans, like the thief on the cross, leave their corruptible bodies behind when they expire and return to Paradise.

 Fifty days after the resurrection of Messiah, on the festival of Pentecost, the Holy Spirit indwelled the Apostles; and, like the Messiah, they were literally Born Again.
 At that moment they passed from the Adamic Death into life and formed the Kingdom (Government) of God in ancient Israel.
 See the links “Born Again: Truth vs. Myths,” and “The Kingdom of God: Truth vs. Myths,” to be posted soon @ www.realists.com.

-After the death, resurrection, and second coming of Messiah, like the thief on the cross, at the time of our death, all of the descendants of Adam are immediately restored to life in Paradise.
+After the death, resurrection, and second coming of Messiah, like the thief on the cross, when we expire, all of the descendants of Adam are immediately restored to life in Paradise.

 For since by man came death, by man came also the resurrection of the dead.
 22 For as in Adam all die, even so in Christ shall all be made alive.
 1 Cor 15:21-22.